Search for the lepton number violating decay $\Sigma^{-} \to p e^{-} e^{-}$ and the rare inclusive decay $\Sigma^{-} \to \Sigma^{+} X$: EVENT SELECTION

 \subsection{\boldmath ST event selection}

 In the selection of ST events, $\bar \Sigma(1385)^{+}$ is reconstructed via the $\bar \Sigma(1385)^{+} \to \bar \Lambda \pi^+$ decay.
 All charged tracks are required to have a polar angle within $|\cos\theta|<0.93$.
 The $\bar \Lambda$ is reconstructed via $\bar \Lambda \to \bar p \pi^{+}$ decay.
 Each track used to reconstruct $\bar \Lambda$ is required to have a distance of closest approach to the interaction point (IP) along the beam direction less than 20~cm, while the bachelor pion candidates are required to have a distance of closest approach to the IP less than 1~cm in the plane perpendicular to the beam and less than 10~cm along the beam direction.
+The values of 20~cm, 1~cm and 10~cm are based on track performance study.

 We perform particle identification (PID) on the charged tracks with the information of $dE/dx$ measured in the MDC and the time of flight measured by the TOF.
 The confidence levels (CLs) for the pion, kaon, and proton hypotheses ($CL_{\pi}$, $CL_{K}$, and $CL_{p}$) are calculated.
 The anti-proton candidates are required to satisfy $CL_{p} > 0.001$, $CL_{p} > CL_{\pi}$, and $CL_{p} > CL_{K}$.
 The bachelor pion candidates are required to satisfy $CL_{\pi} > 0.001$ and $CL_{\pi} > CL_{K}$, while there is no PID requirement for the pion from $\bar \Lambda$ decay.